Viking (2016 film): Filming locations

-As it was partially filmed in the Russia-annexed territory of Crimea, this film was banned in some countries.

 Some scenes were filmed in Ravenna, Italy in mid-August 2015.
 The shooting took place in Basilica of San Vitale and the Mausoleum of Galla Placidia.
 This Basilica an important example of early Byzantine architecture in Europe and was used for scenes set in Chersonesus.

 Versions

 The film was released in two versions, one family friendly version with an age restriction of 12+, and a complete version, with a rating of 18+.
 According to Radio P4 Stockholm, the movie was also planned eventually to be released as a TV-series, featuring hours of footage that did not make it into the cinematic release.

 Music

 The author of the music for the film is the Russian composer and producer Igor Matvienko.
 The soundtrack was created for two years.
 Previously, the composer studied music of 9-10 centuries, got acquainted with the era of Prince Vladimir.
 The Specialists from the Gnessin State Musical College were involved in the recording, copies of ancient instruments of that time (hurdy-gurdy, gudok, tambourines, gusli) were ordered.
 Tracks were recorded on these instruments, then the phonograms were mixed with a synthesizer.
 A special studio was equipped to record music.
 The producer Igor Polonsky, arrangers Artyom Vasiliev, Alexander Kamensky, Rafael Safin, the soloist of the Gorod 312 group Aya and many others took part in the work.

 The film's trailers (and part of the movie) was scored by Irish composer Dean Valentine.
 Valentine's music was recorded with the Orchestra Of Ireland.
 Valentine is best known for his original music for trailers including Captain America: Civil War, Interstellar and American Sniper, but he has also scored Irish documentaries and motion pictures such as Tiger Raid, and Close to Evil.